 Several studies have been conducted to determine how being uninsured is bound to affect the quality of life of individuals, including their overall financial well-being.

 A healthy life entails regular visits to the doctor, to determine whether there is any pre-existing condition bound to cause trouble later down the road.
 Hence, being uninsured is bound to cause quite a bit of trouble.
 This is also due to the expensive costs associated with preventive and investigatory services.

 However, being uninsured is worse in the case of a medical emergency that entails in-depth treatment and hospitalization.
 In situations like this, uninsured Americans often find themselves deep in medical debt that is difficult to repay; health insurance can play a vital role in drastically reducing spending, despite the monthly premiums.

 Quality of life is linked to healthcare access; lack of health insurance also leads to increased stress and anxiety over what-if’s, as compared to people who are guaranteed medical coverage.

 The medical system in the US can be described as awesome for people who receive coverage through their employers.

 However, the lack of insurance can have considerable consequences on the quality of life, and the financial well-being of a large number of uninsured Americans.
-It is essential for the government to work on improving the medical system and the insurance industry to sustain America’s healthcare needs and stop the growing number of people without proper insurance coverage.
+It is essential for the government to work on improving the medical system and the insurance industry to sustain America’s healthcare needs and assist every American in getting affordable health insurance plans.